Sanford Dam Mural and Walkway: A Historic Community Project

 76 Ashman Cir., Midland, MI 48640

-Support the creation of this beautiful artwork by visiting the donation page.
+Support the creation of this beautiful artwork and greenspacby visiting the donation page.

 Donations are tax-deductible.